googleapis/python-aiplatform/google/cloud/aiplatform/experimental/vertex_model/README.rst

 2. Your serialization function returns the remote location of your serialized object.
 3. Your deserialization function has one input parameter: the GCS URI of your serialized object.
 4. Your deserialization function returns a deserialized dataset object.
+5. **All** new serialization and deserialization functions are defined in your child class implementation.

 More specifically, the function signatures should follow this format: